itschriskelsey/the-god-code/README.md

 Version two confirms that that NOT R0, R1 (switchOn in Caskade) is one of the boolean (true or false) operations that will play an integral role in the Caskade programming language.

+V3

+The third version ran NOT R0, R1 (switchOn in Caskade) in C again, but running one googolplex of operations, and with 100 tests run, I was able to achieve an average completion time of a googolplex of operations in 10.32 microseconds.

 Notes: